feelpp/config/README.md

   which contains the variable HPCNAME=\<machine_name\>.
 - 2. Create symlinks per installed modules in `modules/files/<machine>` from existing modules in `modules/files/src/`
-- 3. Create the config file in /etc/feelpp.d for the cluster.
-Check the file `template.sh` in the directory `/etc/feelpprc`.
-A config file contains all path to local installs of your softwares.
+- 3. Create the config file in `/etc/feelpp.d/<machine>` for the cluster.
+You can take the file `/etc/feelpprc.d/template.sh` as an example.
+A config file contains all path to your software local installs.

-Step 3:
-- copy/paste `template.sh` in `/etc/feelpprc` and rename it with the front-end
-  hostname.
-- Update all path to fit your local installs.
-- Each module contains a variable path that must me set in the cluster config file.
+ (Note: each module script contains a variable path that must me set in the cluster config file!)

-Also you can select/install the modules/softwares depending on your requirements (see profile modules to get an idea of what is required).

 ## How to create a new module